census-instrumentation/opencensus-website/content/quickstart/cpp/tracing.md

 ## Getting started
 Our application is an interactive commandline application that:

-a) accepts input from standard input
+- accepts input from standard input
-b) capitalizes the input
+- capitalizes the input
-c) prints out the capitalized data to standard output
+- prints out the capitalized data to standard output

 To get started, we'll create a file `tracing.cc`
 ```cpp